-- Preview Email Newsletter

 Harmony Baby Nutrition Advocates for Innovation in Infant Formula Regulation (10)

 WASHINGTON, Sept.
 12 -- Milk Care Co.
 Inc. dba Harmony Baby Nutrition, Boston, Massachusetts, has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration (FDA) advocating for the modernization of regulations surrounding infant formula.
-The letter, responding to the FDA's Operation Stork Speed, highlights the urgent need to advance infant formula innovation in the United States to ensure nutritional adequacy and health outcomes for infant more ST
+The letter, responding to the FDA's Operation Stork Speed, highlights the urgent need to advance infant formula innovation in the United States to ensure nutritional adequacy and health outcomes for infants.

 Hattiesburg Clinic Accountable Care Organization Medical Director Urges CMS to Reconsider Parts Of Proposed Rule (10)